PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/984d6a68-13b6-4c52-adb5-96ee95f1f86d" width="11%"></img>
 <img src="https://github.com/PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/assets/134893455/c980c52a-127d-4b78-bb2c-d36b00fc9d26" width="11%"></img>

-3. Save changes and upload to the server then follow rest of configuration steps <a href="" >here</a> to run the mining pool
+3. Save changes then follow rest of configuration steps <a href="#step2-update-envconfigjson">here</a> then following rest of the steps to run the mining pool

 > Mind that this setup is solely for `testing purposes` - you have to advise your clients to ignore certificate validation (e.g. `SSL_NOVERIFY=1` when using `ethminer`)